On torsion anomalous intersections: Main ingredients

-For our applications, the lower bound must take into account the degree of $B$.
-To do so one needs to consider several different line bundles on $E^N$, and the proof in \cite{FuntorialeAV} is based on an equivalence between two line bundles, and on the lower bound for the essential minimum of a transverse variety with respect to the standard bundle $\cnbundle$.
+The dependence on the degree of $B$ is crucial in our applications.
+This theorem holds for $E$ with or without CM and it is a special case of the main theorem of \cite{FuntorialeAV}.
+Its proof is based on an equivalence between line bundles, and on the lower bound for the essential minimum of a transverse variety with respect to the standard bundle $\cnbundle$.
 Such a bound is given by Galateau in \cite{galateau}.
-The result of Galateau is inspired by the toric version of Amoroso and David \cite{fra} Theorem 1.4.
-The constant $c_1$ is effective and becomes explicit if the constants in \cite{galateau} are made explicit\footnote{In a personal communication Galateau provided us explicit computations.}.
+The constant $\ccinque$ is effective and becomes explicit if the constants in \cite{galateau} are made explicit\footnote{In a personal communication Galateau provided us explicit computations.}.